Fonds-de-Dotation-du-Libre/awesome-free-software/README.md

 <p>
-The difference between application and communication, for example, is that application is persistent and communication is not.
-Email messaging can thus be considered in some cases as communication and in other cases as application (such as in a CRM).
+The difference between application and communication, for example, is that application is intended to be primarily persistent and communication is not.
+Online messaging can thus be considered in some cases as communication (such as SMTP email) and in other cases as application (such as in a CRM).
 </p>